Key support actions

 - Instigate strong ground rules to ensure everyone can participate in discussions, even if they have difficulty reading social cues

 - Written feedback with reference to a grade and explicit description of further development required

-People who are diagnosed with AS will have difficulty in the following areas;
+People who are diagnosed with autism spectrum conditions will have difficulty in the following areas:

 - social communication

 - social interaction